tiemonl/Bit-Heroes-Fishing-Bot/README.md

 ## Upcoming feature(s)
 - Stop fishing after you catch a certain weight of fish to save bait for another event. i.e. Stop fishing if you catch a fish above 12 kg.
-- Minor bug fixes that few people may experience.
-	- Screen resolution must be set to 100% zoom.
-	- If on web browser, web browser zoom must also be set to 100%.

 ## Feature request or bug report
 To request a feature or report a bug, open up an [issue](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues) in GitHub.